sanjayradadiya/done24bot/README.md

-Scripts to tun in done24bot application
+Scripts to run in done24bot.com application